 DOACs work in a different way to VKAs to prevent the blood from clotting.
-There are four DOACs currently available in Europe: apixaban (Eliquis), dabigatran (Pradaxa), and rivaroxaban (Xarelto).
+There are four DOACs currently available in Europe: apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Lixiana), and rivaroxaban (Xarelto).

-DOACs are proven to be safer than VKAs while being as effective or even more so.
+DOACs are proven to be safer than VKAs whilst being as effective or even more so.
 DOACs do not require monitoring with regular blood tests.
 Unlike VKAs, there are no interactions with foods.
-DOACs have fewer interactions with other medicine compared with VKAs and they are given at a fixed dose.
-DOACs start to work more quickly than VKAs and the effect of DOACs wears off quickly too if therapy is stopped.
+DOACs have fewer interactions with other medicines compared with VKAs and they are given at a fixed dose.
+DOACs start to work quicker than VKAs and the effect of DOACs wears off faster if therapy is stopped.